eisenzopf/qsip_specification/qsip_v1.0.md

 * **Private Installation**: Direct installation via OAuth flow
 * **Workspace App Directory**: Apps approved by workspace admins
-* **Public App Directory**: Vetted apps available to all QSIP users
+* **Public App Directory**: Vetted apps available to all QSRP users
 * **Enterprise Distribution**: Internal apps for specific organizations

 The distribution method determines the review process and available features.
 Public apps undergo security review and MUST follow additional guidelines for data handling and user privacy.

 ## 19. JSON Schemas

-Formal JSON Schema definitions for the QSIP message envelope and the payload of each message type defined in this document SHOULD be provided in a companion document or an appendix to ensure clarity for implementers and to enable automated validation.
+Formal JSON Schema definitions for the QSRP message envelope and the payload of each message type defined in this document SHOULD be provided in a companion document or an appendix to ensure clarity for implementers and to enable automated validation.
 (Placeholder: Full JSON Schemas will be detailed in Appendix C or a separate linked document.)

 ## 20. References